United States of America

 UNICEF USA facilitates ongoing collaboration and exchange among a cohort of CFCI municipal partners and other engaged municipalities through monthly CFCI Collaborative meetings and ongoing exchange among local leaders putting child rights into action in their communities.

 On Aug.
 9, 2023, upon the three-year anniversary of the CFCI launch in the U.S., Houston became the first recognized UNICEF Child Friendly City in the United States.
 On February 14, 2024, Houston joined Minneapolis as the second city to receive recognition as a UNICEF Child Friendly City in the United States.
+On March 21, 2025, Decatur was recognized as the United States’ third UNICEF Child Friendly City.

-City of Houston recognized as first UNICEF Child Friendly City in the United States, Click2Houston.com, August 2023
+- City of Houston recognized as first UNICEF Child Friendly City in the United States, Click2Houston.com, August 2023

-UNICEF names Houston the first Child Friendly City candidate in the Country, Alfred Dozier, Houston Chronicle, August 2022
+- UNICEF names Houston the first Child Friendly City candidate in the Country, Alfred Dozier, Houston Chronicle, August 2022

-Amid crises, UNICEF USA launches program to help kids in the US, David Crary, AP News, August 2020
+- Amid crises, UNICEF USA launches program to help kids in the US, David Crary, AP News, August 2020

-UNICEF USA Celebrates Two Years in the United States, Jennifer Sperber and Amber Stone, Forbes, August 2022
+- UNICEF USA Celebrates Two Years in the United States, Jennifer Sperber and Amber Stone, Forbes, August 2022

-See UNICEF USA’s CFCI In the News page for local and national press on the CFCI pilot in the United States
+See UNICEF USA’s CFCI In the News page for more local and national press on the CFCI pilot in the United States

 COUNTRY FACTS